bckohan/enum-properties/doc/source/usage.rst

-To add properties to an enumeration you must inherit from :py:class:`~enum_properties.EnumProperties` or :py:class:`~enum_properties.IntEnumProperties` instead of Enum_, list property values in a tuple with each enumeration value and let :py:class:`~enum_properties.EnumProperties` know that your properties exist and what their names are by adding :py:meth:`~enum_properties.p` values to the base class list.
+To add properties to an enumeration you must inherit from :py:class:`~enum_properties.EnumProperties` or :py:class:`~enum_properties.IntEnumProperties` instead of Enum_ and IntEnum_, list property values in a tuple with each enumeration value and let :py:class:`~enum_properties.EnumProperties` know that your properties exist and what their names are by adding :py:meth:`~enum_properties.p` values to the base class list.
 The :py:meth:`~enum_properties.p` values